1. These terms

 In all other circumstances (including where you are a consumer exercising your right to change your mind) you must pay the costs of return.

 9.4 How we will refund you.
-If you are entitled to a refund under these terms we will refund you the price you paid for the products including delivery costs, by the method you used for payment.
+If you are entitled to a refund under these terms we will refund you the price you paid for the products including delivery costs where applicable, by the method you used for payment.
 However, we may make deductions from the price, as described below.

 9.5 When we may make deduction from refunds if you are a consumer exercising your right to change your mind.
 If you are exercising your right to change your mind: